SlicingDice/slicingdice-dot-net/README.md

 * `writeKey (string)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API.
 * `readKey (string)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API.
 * `timeout (int)` - Amount of time, in seconds, to wait for results for each request.
+* `usesTestEndpoint (bool)` - If false the client will send requests to production end-point, otherwise to tests end-point.

 ### Dictionary&lt;string, dynamic> GetProjects()
 Get all created projects, both active and inactive ones.
 This method corresponds to a [GET request at /project](http://panel.slicingdice.com/docs/#api-details-api-endpoints-get-project).